The Hindu, The Muslim and

 Christ is the Substitute for Believing Sinners

 To be “accounted righteous” is to have the righteousness of Christ put to your account.
 Righteousness is pictured as covering the believer like a robe.
 “I will greatly rejoice in the Lord, my soul shall exalt in my God; for he has clothed me with the garments of salvation, he has clothed me with the robe of righteousness, as a bridegroom decks himself with garland, and a bride adorns herself with her jewels.”
-(Isaiah 61:10).
-It is far better to wear a robe of righteousness (the righteousness of Christ) than to wear a $1,000 suit.
+(Isaiah 61:10, RSV).

 Jesus Christ, The Sinner's Righteousness